narenratan/Wilsonic-MTS-ESP/README.md

 ## Contact

-For support or inquiries, please [open an issue](https://github.com/yourusername/wilsonic/issues) on this repository or contact us at support@wilsonic.co.
+For support or inquiries, please [open an issue](https://github.com/marcus-w-hobbs/Wilsonic-MTS-ESP/issues) on this repository.